25 things Irish people will say during this current super spell of hot weather

 - We may get the turf turned before it breaks

-- I can't sleep in this weather - I'm glued to the mattress
+- I can't sleep in this weather, it's like I'm glued to the bloody mattress

 - A woman fainted in mass with the heat